m50d/m50d.github.com/_posts/2015-11-16-my-five-years.md

 and you're good to go, with declarative builds, well-documented configuration, and perfect, instant IDE integration.

+I'd say a similar thing about ScalaTest.
+If you find Cucumber-like tools useful, then ScalaTest is a great implementation that embeds the DSL in the language.
+But if you don't like that kind of tool, it's fine to keep using JUnit.

 ## You don't need to learn, you don't need a book

 If you want to approach Scala as a new language then you can.